Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 What is treatment like at the Pain Relief Center?

 Unlike what many view as “traditional” physical therapy, Walt Fritz utilizes manual therapy combined with movement recommendations as his primary intervention.
 This approach relies on a therapeutic alliance between himself and the patient to best determine intervention.
-You will find this approach refreshing, as you will be completely included in the evaluation and treatment planning process to a level and degree that you’ve never experienced.
+You will find this approach refreshing, as you will be wholly included in the evaluation and treatment planning process to a level and degree that you’ve never experienced.
 Unlike many physical therapy practices, you will have Walt Fritz, PT’s undivided attention throughout every session, without passing you off to an assistant or aide for treatment.

 Walt Fritz is an internationally recognized educator and teaches his form of manual therapy to physical therapists, speech-language pathologists, massage therapists, occupational therapists, and others.
 You can read more about his teaching at this link.
 By using an approach based on a more accurate range of explanations, Walt utilizes best-practice approaches to pain and movement disorders.
 He will work with your physician to best serve your needs.
 If you have heard of Walt’s experience using myofascial release (MFR), due to some significant issues of credibility of the underlying explanation used in most MFR therapies, Walt has evolved his practice into a simpler version, manual therapy.